-Now that you understand the difference between midwife and OB GYN care, the next big decision is where to give birth.
+Once you decided you wanted a natural birth, your first decision was likely whether to choose an OB/GYN or a midwife.
+The next big decision is where to give birth.
 Your options are home vs birthing center vs hospital.
 Your goal is to find a location that best fits your birth philosophy and comfort level.
 Let’s discuss the pros and cons of each location.

 Why do women choose a hospital birth for natural birth?